tytydraco/yessleep/out/It_turns_out_that_some_men_are_creepy.md

 It couldn’t be.

 Ice-blue eyes stared back at me, hovering over a malicious grin.
-“If I include you *and* Byron the trucker, I’ll be ahead by one with thirty-four.”
+“If I include you *and* Dirk the trucker, I’ll be ahead by one with thirty-four.”
 He licked his upper lip and grabbed my neck.

 He seemed to have forgotten that I always carry two shoes.

 Hopefully the second blow to his temple slowed him even more than the first, but I don’t know.
 I dropped the other shoe and was running through the woods again as soon as I hit the ground.

-I have no idea what happened to Byron.
+I have no idea what happened to Dirk.

 I can’t make outgoing calls or texts, but for some reason, I have enough service to post online.
-If I disappear, that means Glenn found me a third time.
+If I disappear, that means Bert found me a third time.
 I’ll update if [I’m alive](https://www.reddit.com/r/ByfelsDisciple/).